OpenSILEX/phis-docs-community/README.md

 More information on SILEX is available at [SILEX web page](https://www6.montpellier.inra.fr/mistea_eng/Projects/Silex "SILEX web page on INRA-MISTEA website").

 ## Contributors
-Contributors to this documentation are agents of the joint research unit MISTEA (INRA - SupAgro) in Montpellier :
+Contributors to this documentation are agents of the INRA - SupAgro joint research units MISTEA and LEPSE in Montpellier :

+- Pierre-Etienne Alary
+- Morgane Vidal
 - Anne Tireau
-- Morgane Vidal
+- Arnaud Charleroy
-- Pierre-Etienne Alary
+- Llorenç Cabrera-Bosquet

 Every PHIS user is welcomed to enrich this repository with its experience of the information system.